carl-wallace/pbyk-book/src/2_command_line.md

 # Using pbyk from the command line

-The features provided by `pbyk` will vary with how the utility was built.
+The features provided by `pbyk` will vary with how the utility was built and the platform.
 Some builds may target different environments.
 Some may provide only a command-line interface, while others provide a graphical user interface (GUI)  and a command line interface.
 This chapter addresses usage of the command line interface.

 ## Usage
 As noted above, the available options depend on how the utility was compiled.
-The example below shows a build that targets the development, SIPR and O&M SIPR environments and that provides a GUI.
+The example below is from a Windows build that provides virtual smart card (VSC) support and that targets the development, SIPR and O&M SIPR environments and that provides a GUI.
 The supported environments are evident in the description for the `--environment` argument and the availability of the GUI is evident by the presence of a `--interactive` argument.
 The `--interactive` argument can be used to exercise the utility
 from a command line.